Joecode22/Ukraine-Quiz/README.md

 ## Credits

 - The README for this project incorporates text from the project challenge assignment README from class.
-- The quiz questions come from material on wikipedia about the Russin war in Ukraine:
+- The quiz questions come from material on wikipedia about the Russian war in Ukraine:
--- "Battle of Mykolaiv.”
+- "Battle of Mykolaiv.”
 Wikipedia, , last updated 15 March 2023, <https://en.wikipedia.org/w/index.php?title=Battle_of_Mykolaiv&action=history>
--- "Battle of Kherson.”
+- "Battle of Kherson.”
 Wikipedia, , last updated 27 March 2023, <https://en.wikipedia.org/w/index.php?title=Battle_of_Kherson&action=history>
 - During the creation of this quiz I followed along with a course on creating quiz apps taught by James Q Quick on YouTube.
 His channel can be found here: <https://www.youtube.com/@JamesQQuick> and the series of videos entitled 'build a quiz app' can be found here: <https://www.youtube.com/playlist?list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx>
+- I was able to stop following the tutorial about halfway though then added additional functionality like the timer and the high scores table on the high scores page.
--- I was then able to customize this code to choose my own questions, colors, and styling.
+- I was also able to customize the questions in the questions array and choose my own styling.

 ## License